Neurrone/beets-audible/readme.md

                 # also it is automatically derived from 'WOAF' (WWWAUDIOFILE) tag
                 # which may contain a URL such as 'https://www.audible.com/pd/ASINSTRING' or 'audible.com'

-   copyartifacts:
-     extensions: .yml # so that metadata.yml is copied, see below

    scrub:
      auto: yes # optional, enabling this is personal preference
    ```